K2Joom/docs-matukio/updating.md

 > Please note that updating **never** requires uninstalling the extension before!

-There are multiple ways to update Matukio Events.
+There are multiple ways to update Matukio Events, the easiest solution is using the Joomla! extension updater.

 ### Update automatically (Joomla extension updater)